orfeotoolbox/pyotb/doc/interaction.md

 !!! warning

-    Limitations :

     - The whole image is loaded into memory
     - The georeference can not be modified.
 Thus, numpy operations can not change the image or pixel size

 ## Export to rasterio